PeterPerhac/maze-walker/README.md

 Special (dev) features:
 - Space will toggle lights on or off
-- C will toggle collision detection
+- C to toggle collision detection
-- F will toggle Fast mode
+- F to toggle Fast mode
+- M to toggle wireframe (mesh)

 -----